pono/pono.github.io/_src/posts/2016-03-29-how-to-merge-poorly-written-pdfs.md

     Date: 2016-03-29T00:00:00
     Tags: problems, solutions, software, text

-As an employee of the [Apache Software Foundation](https://apache.org) I was not required to sign anything to commit code.
+As an employee of the [Apache Software Foundation](https://apache.org) I obviously support the writing open source software.
+But my role hasn't required me to commit code to anything outside of work for any Apache projects yet.
 But as a community member I thought it would be a good idea to go ahead and sign the [ICLA](https://www.apache.org/dev/new-committers-guide.html)

 <!-- more -->